docker/docs/desktop/mac/space.md

 3. Click **Apply & Restart**.

-When you reduce the maximum size, the current disk image file is deleted, and therefore, all containers, images, and volumes will be lost.
+When you reduce the maximum size, the current disk image file is deleted, therefore all images, containers, and volumes will be lost.